9dots/tech-and-tape/coder/level-3/lesson-plans/lesson-12/lesson.md

 #### Elaborate: Code Pixel Emoji (25 minutes)

 - [ ] **Model:** Code the first feature on your todo list, blue pi eye.
 ![pi eye code](./images/pieyecode.png)

-- [ ] Support students in coding the features of their emoji.
-  - When students get stuck, use the Read, Write, and Debug protocols to support students.

 <note type="reminder" title="Reminder: Protocols">
 - Read